Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We hope that Vietnam will soon issue a decree on the Investment Support Fund," said Choi Joo Ho, General Director of Samsung Vietnam, at a meeting with National Assembly Chairman Tran Thanh Man last weekend.

-Samsung is also an “eagle”, with its investment scale in Vietnam exceeding 24 billion USD.
-In addition to the Samsung Display Project, which has just received an additional capital increase of 1.8 billion USD, Samsung will continue to increase its investment in Vietnam in the coming time.
+Samsung is also a major player, with its investment in Vietnam exceeding $24 billion.
+Besides the Samsung Display project, which recently received an additional $1.8 billion in funding, Samsung will continue to increase its investment in Vietnam in the coming period.

 Source: https://baodautu.vn/them-chinh-sach-dot-pha-de-don-dai-bang-d232540.html